 Specific personnel capabilities shall be presented in personnel capability properties.
 The personnel capability property may include the quantity of the resource referenced.

 EXAMPLE 3 horizontal drill press operators available for the third shift on 2000-02-29.

 Table 217 defines the relationship roles for the personnel capability.
+Table 218 defines the attributes for the personnel capability.